Jean-Lcs/Smart_puzzle/README.md

   - STEP 3: For each line, we strat by the left element (that we already have since it's the first column) and we try to look for the right neighboor by minimizing the "TOP-BOTTOM" AND "LEFT-RIGHT" discontinuities, which insures some better results and allows use to raise the number of puzzle pieces.

 Finally, we have all the positions so we reassemble the image

+The code is executed within seconds for more than a thousand pieces whereas it took about a minute for 12 pieces with the "dumb" puzzle solver.

 ![alt tag](https://github.com/Jean-Lcs/Smart_puzzle/blob/main/RM_pic.jpg)